emrahonder/PHPLibForIBMToneAnalyzer/README.md

 # PHP Lib For IBM Tone Analyzer
+This PHP library allows to connect IBM Tone Analyzer service easily.

 The IBM Watson™ Tone Analyzer service uses linguistic analysis to detect communication tones in written text.
 Use the Tone Analyzer service to understand conversations and communications, and then respond to customers appropriately at scale.
 To get details, visit offical documentation: https://www.ibm.com/watson/developercloud/tone-analyzer/api/v3/#introduction

 This PHP library allows to connect this service easily.